oneal2000/DRAGIN/README.md

 # DRAGIN

-## Nov 7, 2025 Update 📌 ATTENTION: A Critical Pinned Message for Reproduction
+## 📌 ATTENTION: A Critical Pinned Message for Reproduction

 We sincerely want you to have a smooth experience reproducing our work.
 Most issues users encounter stem from two primary sources.
 To save you time and **frustration**, we **strongly urge** you to read this *before* running inference.